Hemorrhoids: Painless Rectal Bleeding

 In the usa the number who present for medical care of hemorrhoids tend to be about 4%.
 In Great Britain, where they have Socialized Medicine, about 30% of patients present for treatment of this condition.
 Could in the us that the sale of over-the-counter products for them goes into the billions of dollars.

 Who Fixes HemorrhoidsWho Fixes Hemorrhoids.
-Calmovil Hemorrhoid Relief Kit includes soothing topical cream, homeopathic drops, and natural supplement, created to help target the source of piles.
-Calmovil contains the highest quality botanical ingredients that have been clinically developed to work for optimal results.
-Calmovil's ingredients have been used for hundreds of years to support healthy circulation, help reducing inflammation and support healthy hemorrhoidal veins.
-Improving blood circulation, reducing swelling and supporting healthy veins has been proven to alleviate the symptoms related to hemorrhoids.
+Calmovil Hemorrhoid Relief Kit consists of homeopathic drops, calming topical cream, and natural supplement, created to help target the source of piles.
+Calmovil includes the best quality ingredients that have been clinically developed to deliver optimal results.
+Calmovil's active ingredients have been used safely for hundreds of years to support healthy blood flow, helping in reducing inflammation and support healthy hemorrhoidal veins.
+Now they are all combined into this special Hemorrhoid formula.
+Improving blood flow, reducing inflammation and supporting healthy veins has been shown to relieve the pain and flare-ups related to piles.

 People who have occupations that require prolonged sitting, for example like truck drivers, get hemorrhoids, as do people who do a lot of heavy lifting.
 Fighter aircraft pilots get hemorrhoids from gravity as well as fighting towards G-forces.
 Pregnant females get hemorrhoids, as i have said, from pelvic congestion, but later from pressing the baby out during the latter part of labor.
 Probably the most common cause is straining at bowel movement secondary to chronic constipation.